How To Make Stuffed Bell Peppers

 The best stuffed pepper hack: the microwave

 Boil: Bring a large pot of water to boil.
-Add the prepared peppers and boil for 3 minutes.
+Add the prepared peppers (halved or whole) and boil for 3 minutes.
 Remove from the pot and place in a pan or on a baking sheet.
 Sprinkle with 1 teaspoon kosher salt.
 Continue with filling.

 Bake: Line up your peppers cut side down in a pan or on a baking sheet.
 Add 1 cup water to the pan.
 Bake at 400 degrees F for 20 minutes.
 Remove from the oven, discard the water, turn them over and sprinkle with 1 teaspoon kosher salt.
 Continue with filling.